 Introduction

-The performance of form submissions can be an important factor in the user experience of your site, so it is essential that you understand how the process works.
+The performance of form submissions can be an important factor in your site’s user experience, so it is essential that you understand how the process works.
 Factors that can impact performance include:

-- The browser, device, and internet connection of the user submitting the form.
+- The user’s browser, device, and internet connection when submitting the form.

 - The network between the user’s device and the server hosting your site.